1to5pc/goodware4u/README.md

 2. Run the downloaded file.

 ## How to view logs [Universal]
-Open a file named "logfle" in the directory in which the script was run to view all logs
+Open a file named "logfile" in the directory in which the script was run to view all logs